 A student who has been registered for a minimum of three credit hours in the preceding session and has finished all degree requirements except for the final examination and depositing the thesis prior to the first day of the academic session of graduation may request registration for "Examination Only" at a reduced fee.
-If approved, this registration will remain valid only if both a positive Report of the Final Examination and a Thesis Receipt has been received in the Graduate School by the eighth week of the semester (fourth week of a summer session).
+If approved, this registration will remain valid only if both a positive Report of the Final Examination and a Thesis Receipt has been received in the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars by the eighth week of the semester (fourth week of a summer session).
 Otherwise, the registration for the current session must be revised following normal registration guidelines.